top of page

 • Get court approval if required, especially if the sale price is below market value.

 Working with a solicitor experienced in probate sales is essential.
-They can guide you through paperwork, deadlines, and legal obligations.
+They can guide me through paperwork, deadlines, and legal obligations.
+Having a knowledgeable partner can alleviate stress and ensure compliance with all legal requirements.

 Not all estate agents have experience with probate sales.
-Select an agent who understands the probate process and local market conditions.
+I must select an agent who understands the probate process and local market conditions.
 An agent familiar with Lewisham probate property sales can provide valuable advice on pricing, marketing, and negotiations.

 Marketing a probate property requires transparency and sensitivity.
-Highlight the property’s features honestly and explain the probate status to avoid surprises.
+I should highlight the property’s features honestly and explain the probate status to avoid surprises.
+Clear communication is vital in building trust with potential buyers.

 • Online property portals